zxl19/LeGO-LOAM/README.md

 extern const int groundScanInd = 20;
 ```

-**New**: a new **useCloudRing** flag has been added to help with point cloud projection.
+**New**: a new **useCloudRing** flag has been added to help with point cloud projection (i.e., VLP-32C, VLS-128).
 Velodyne point cloud has "ring" channel that directly gives the point row id in a range image.
 Other lidars may have a same type of channel, i.e., "r" in Ouster.
 If you are using a non-Velodyne lidar but it has a similar "ring" channel, you can change the PointXYZIR definition in utility.h and the corresponding code in imageProjection.cpp.

 For **KITTI** users, if you want to use our algorithm with  **HDL-64e**, you need to write your own implementation for such projection.
 If the point cloud is not projected properly, you will lose many points and performance.